debe7408/astro-amigos/README.md

 # astro-amigos
-Repository for team Astro Amigos in the NASA hackathon 2023
+Repository for the Astro Amigos team in the NASA hackathon 2023.

-astro amigos Hello there